-Kansas City Southern de México, S.A. de C.V. (also known as Canadian Pacific Kansas City Mexico) ("CPKCM") is not required to charge its customers value added tax ("VAT") on international import or export transportation services, which prior to 2022 resulted in CPKCM paying more VAT on its expenses than it collected from customers.
+CPKCM is not required to charge its customers VAT on international import or export transportation services, which prior to 2022 resulted in CPKCM paying more VAT on its expenses than it collected from customers.
 These excess VAT payments are refundable by the Mexican government.
 Prior to 2019, Mexican companies could offset their monthly refundable VAT balance with other tax obligations.
 In January 2019, Mexican tax reform eliminated the ability to offset other tax obligations with refundable VAT.
-From 2019 through 2021, CPKCM generated a refundable VAT balance and filed refund claims with the Servicio de Administración Tributaria ("SAT") (Mexican tax authority), which have not been refunded.
+From 2019 through 2021, CPKCM generated a refundable VAT balance and filed refund claims with the SAT, which have not been fully recovered or settled.